Jinger Duggar Allegedly Causes ‘Counting On’ Ratings To Drop

 Jinger Duggar has been the primary focus of this season of Counting On.
-It isn’t surprising because much of the footage for this season was shot back in the fall prior to her wedding.
-Duggar married Jeremy Vuolo in November and their wedding was the season finale.
+It isn’t surprising because much of the footage for this season was shot back in the fall before her wedding.
+Duggar married Jeremy Vuolo in November, and their wedding was the season finale.
 Because fans didn’t get to see the events leading up to the wedding, TLC decided to air them during the next season and also compile a wedding special which will show the nuptials again.

 While there has been plenty of hype about the new episodes of Counting On, the ratings aren’t telling the same story.
 According to the Hollywood Gossip, Jinger Duggar is causing the show to drop in ratings.
 This is troublesome to viewers who had high hopes the show would remain on the air for quite some time.
 The Duggar family has already made concessions about Josh Duggar not being filmed and now, the ratings are dropping.
 Some fans have taken to social media to complain about the Jinger Duggar focus this season, but the majority of comments have been positive.